forceedge01/sql-api-wrapper/README.md

                         - "User": \QuickPack\Model\User\User # Configure single data mod.
 ```

-When you have a global path set, this will override all other paths.
+If an exact match for a dataMod is not found, the global path set (*) is used.

 - Set the dataMod namespace mapping directly on the context class.
 ```php